-The CY7C1563V18 has a port select input for each port.
-This enables for easy depth expansion.
+The CY7C11631KV18 has a port select input for each port.
+This enables easy depth expansion.
 Both port selects are sampled on the rising edge of the positive input clock only (K).
 Each port select input can deselect the specified port.
 Deselecting a port does not affect the other port.
-All pending transactions (read and write) are completed prior to the device being deselected.
+All pending transactions (read and write) are completed before the device is deselected.